- Crypto Is Easy

 (Dollar-cost averaging would have given you an average price of $47,000.
 Following my plan, you got 30% more Bitcoin for the same amount of money.)

-All told, you would’ve taken these actions, plus a few trades along the way:
+All told, you would’ve taken these actions, plus a few trades along the way, going back to the start of this newsletter:

 What my plan can and can’t do